-The Justice domain provides the criminal justice system with the data elements, objects, and properties it needs to share critical information between jurisdictions and levels of government.
+The Justice subcommittee provides the criminal justice system with the data elements, objects, and properties it needs to share critical information between jurisdictions and levels of government.

-The Justice domain’s history is closely connected with NIEM’s history by way of the Global Justice XML Data Model (GJXDM).
+The Justice subcommittee’s history is closely connected with NIEM’s history by way of the Global Justice XML Data Model (GJXDM).
 GJXDM was created in March 2001 as a reconciliation of data definitions.
 It evolved into a broad, two-year effort to develop an XML-based framework that would enable the entire justice and public safety communities to effectively share information at all levels – laying the foundation for local, state, tribal, and national justice interoperability.
-In 2005, GJXDM 3.0.3 became the first domain in NIEM.
-The Justice domain continues to actively contribute to the NIEM model and participate in the NIEM community.
+In 2005, GJXDM 3.0.3 became the first subcommittee in NIEM.
+The Justice subcommittee continues to actively contribute to the NIEM model and participate in the NIEM community.

-Download the current release, NIEM 4.0, which includes substantial updates to Justice model content.
+Download the current release which includes updates to Justice model content.

-Learn more about the Justice domain on the Success Stories page.
+Learn more about the Justice subcommittee on the Success Stories page.

-For questions or to request domain membership, contact us.
+For questions or to request subcommittee membership, contact us.